Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 You'll need a Database, Schema, and Warehouse to get started with the notebook.

-Run the following sql (in a worksheet) to create the warehouse, database, and schema with tracing on:
+Run the following SQL (in a worksheet) to create the warehouse, database, and schema with tracing on:

 ```sql
 CREATE OR REPLACE WAREHOUSE TRACING_QUICKSTART_WH WAREHOUSE_SIZE=XSMALL, INITIALLY_SUSPENDED=TRUE;